REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: Introduction

 \section{Introduction}

 Data processing pipelines in edge devices increasingly rely on deep learning models to identify patterns and extract insights from multimodal IoT data.
 Examples include predictive maintenance in industrial automation, object identification and tracking in smart camera systems~\citep{qu2022dress}, activity and healthcare trackers in mobile~\citep{ravi2016deep}, wearable and hearable applications~\citep{MaagZST17Barton,sabry2022machine}.
 In all these systems, deep models are deployed and run along with other tasks, under constraints and priorities dictated by the current context and available resources, including storage, CPU time, energy and bandwidth.
+A large body of work explores different techniques to optimize and compress deep models without hurting accuracy and generalization abilities, while accelerating their execution in software~\citep{boehm2018optimizing} and in hardware~\citep{jouppi2017datacenter}.
+Model pruning and quantization~\citep{han2016deep} have become part of standard deep learning deployment pipelines, \eg TFLMicro~\citep{TFLite} and TensorRT~\citep{vanholder2016efficient}, to enable deep learning on severely constrained embedded hardware operated by low-power microcontrollers with only a few kB of RAM.
+Pruning covers a set of methods that reduce the model size by eliminating unimportant operations (weights, neurons, kernels) in the model~\citep{dai2018compressing,li2017pruning}.
+These methods date back to the optimal brain damage~\citep{lecun1989optimal} and the optimal brain surgeon~\citep{hassibi1993second}, which suggest to prune the weights based on the Hessians of the loss function.
+Recent pruning methods~\citep{han2015learning,entezari2019class,timpl2022understanding, corti2022studying} propose to prune network weights with a low magnitude or a low magnitude increase. \citep{li2017pruning} propose to prune channels in CNNs based on a filter weight norm, while \cite{hu2016network} use the average percentage of zeros in the output to prune unimportant channels.

-A large body of work explore different techniques to optimize and compress deep models without hurting accuracy and generalization abilities, while accelerating their execution in software~\citep{boehm2018optimizing} and in hardware~\citep{jouppi2017datacenter}.
-Network pruning and quantization~\citep{han2016deep} have become part of standard deep learning deployment pipelines, \eg TFLMicro~\citep{TFLite} and TensorRT~\citep{vanholder2016efficient}, to enable deep learning on severely constrained embedded hardware operated by low-power microcontrollers with only a few kB or RAM.
-One drawback of compile-time optimizations is that the resulting models are \emph{resource-agnostic}.
-They thus yield suboptimal performance in many interesting applications where resource availability depends on different factors such as available energy, task priority and timing constraints.
+One drawback of compile-time optimizations, \eg pruning, is that the resulting models are \emph{resource-agnostic}.
+They thus yield suboptimal performance in many interesting applications, where resource availability depends on different dynamically changing factors such as available energy, task priority and timing constraints.
 Another drawback of one-shot model compression techniques, is that these are applied to the \emph{whole model}, making exploration of different options for a resource-aware on-device model reconfiguration challenging.
 Both problems are described in detail below.